Welcome to the Property Claims Learning Centre

 Important First Steps

 - Take reasonable steps to prevent potential safety risks and/or further damage.
+Contact your claim representative if you have questions about the steps to take.

 - If the loss is caused by theft, notify the police.